Dimensional Analysis and Similarity

 The Buckingham \(\Pi\)-theorem

 If there is a physically meaningful equation involving a certain number \(n\) of physical variables, then the original equation can be rewritten in terms of a set of \(k\) dimensionless parameters \(\Pi_1\), \(\Pi_2\), ..., \(\Pi_k\).
-The reduction \(j=n-k\) equals the number of variables that do not form a \(\Pi\) among themselves and is always less than or equal to the number of physical dimensions involved
+The reduction \(j=n-k\) equals the number of variables that do not form a \(\Pi\) group among themselves and is always less than or equal to the number of physical dimensions involved

 Systematic identification of \(\Pi\) groups: